davidwesst/davidwesst.github.io/src/blog/exploring-javascript-game-frameworks/index.md

 ---

 title: Exploring JavaScript Game Frameworks
-date: "2016-02-08T16:11:44"
+date: 2016-02-08T16:11:44
 tags:
   - javascript
-    - game development
+  - game-development
 description: David reviews a handful of JavaScript-based game frameworks he went through before selecting one for his new game.

 ---
 Last month I explored a number of JavaScript-based game frameworks in an attempt to pick the perfect one for my first game.